For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 furlong was an acre, being the area that one worker could plough in one day

-22 inches high placed five and a half inches apart; the ball was five and a
+were 22 inches high placed five and a half inches apart; the ball was five

 that we don’t have a terribly clear idea when the idea of applying it to